-Bulgaria: NPP Belene project bids delayed due to pandemic4.
-May 2020. / SEE Energy News
+Bulgaria: NPP Belene project bids delayed due to pandemic, SEE Energy News

 The preparation of binding bids for participation in the project for the construction of nuclear power plant Belene will be delayed due to the state of emergency in Bulgaria introduced in response to the coronavirus pandemic, Bulgarian Ministry of Energy said.

 The statement from the Ministry said that the five shortlisted potential candidates will be able to start preparing their binding bids from the day they will be granted physical access to the data room for the project.
 Therefore, the new deadline for submitting the prepared offers will be set accordingly.

 Bulgaria has already sent online the information memorandum for NPP Belene project to all of the five shortlisted potential candidates after they signed a confidentiality agreement earlier this month.
 The memorandum contains basic information about the project, its national legal framework as well as an analysis of the market environment in the region.